LM095/BigData-project/README.md

 :bulb: **Hint:** If you want check our solutions you can find them in the folder:`spark-3.0.2-bin-hadoop2.7/BigData-Project.ipynb`.

-If you have any doubts in the solutions proposed in the file 'RelationshipBigData_MarzariPintani.pdf' you will find all the explanations with examples (of relational algebra or simple SQL) to get to the result.
+If you have any doubts in the solutions proposed, in the file 'RelationshipBigData_MarzariPintani.pdf' you will find all the explanations with examples (of relational algebra or simple SQL) to get to the result.